awsdocs/amazon-personalize-developer-guide/doc_source/recording-events.md

 **Note**
 The properties keys use camel case names that match the fields in the Interactions schema\.
 For example, if the field 'NUM\_RATINGS' is defined in the Interactions schema, the property key should be `numRatings`\.

+## Recording events for anonymous users<a name="recording-anonymous-user-events"></a>

+You can record events for users before they create an account\.
+This allows you to get recommendations for anonymous users\.
+You can provide the `sessionId` as the `userID` in your [GetRecommendations](API_RS_GetRecommendations.md) request\.

+ Record events for anonymous users to build a continuous event history with events from before and after they log in\.
+This provides Amazon Personalize more interactions data about the user, which can help generate more relevant recommendations\.

+ To build a continuous event history for a user, record at minimum one event with the `sessionId` from the anonymous events and their new `userId`\.
+Then you can record any number of events for the `userId`\.
+The `sessionId` can change\.
+During the next full retraining, Amazon Personalize associates the `userId` with the event history tracked to the `sessionId`\.
+Retraining can either be the next time you create a new solution version with training mode set to FULL \(Custom dataset groups\), or the next automatic retraining for recommenders \(Domain dataset groups\)\.

+ After retraining completes, recommendations will be based on activity tracked to both the sessionId from anonymous sessions and any events tracked to their userId\.

 ## Recording impressions data<a name="putevents-including-impressions-data"></a>

 If you use the [User\-Personalization](native-recipe-new-item-USER_PERSONALIZATION.md) recipe or add the IMPRESSIONS field to your schema for a dataset in a Domain dataset group, you can record impressions data in your PutEvents operation\.
 Impressions are lists of items that were visible to a user when they interacted with \(for example, clicked or watched\) a particular item\.
 Amazon Personalize uses impressions data to guide exploration, where recommendations include items with less interactions data or relevance\.
 For information on the *implicit* and *explicit* impressions Amazon Personalize can model, see [Impressions data](interactions-datasets.md#interactions-impressions-data)\.